kchinzei/dvarchiver/README.md

 Parameters start with `-` are parsed as switches for the filter and the encoder.
 Space is used as a delimiter to separate option switch and value(s).

-You can apply one video filer.
-It is not limited to de-interlace.
+You can apply one video filter.
+You can apply filters other than de-interlace.
 For video filters, see [Video Filters](https://ffmpeg.org/ffmpeg-filters.html#Video-Filters) of `ffmpeg` document.
 For encoders, see [Encoders](https://ffmpeg.org/ffmpeg-codecs.html#Encoders) of `ffmpeg` document.